 Do I need a fiber jack for AT&T fiber?

-AT&T fiber internet refers to internet that is delivered through a fiber optic connection which ensures that the internet provided is very fast.
-Fiber internet speeds are normally faster and more consistent than other connections such as cables or digital subscriber lines.
+AT&T fiber internet refers to internet that is delivered through a fiber optic connection, which ensures that the internet provided is very fast.
+Fiber internet speeds are normally faster and more consistent than other connections, such as cables or digital subscriber lines.
 However, it is only possible to attain an internet connection through the AT&T fiber if you have the right equipment.
 Does that mean you require a fiber jack for AT&T fiber?
 Let's take a look.

 What is the Fiber Jack?

 Therefore, for AT&T Internet, a fiber line extends right into the home or apartment from the street.
 It means that a fiber line connects to a fiber jack that is installed within one’s premises for connection purposes.
-If there was no fiber jack, then there would be no need to translate the light signals to a normal internet connection.
+If there were no fiber jack, then there would be no need to translate the light signals to a normal internet connection.

-Thus in other words – yes, you indeed do require an ONT or fiber jack to hook up to AT&T fiber in your house.
+Thus, in other words, yes, you indeed do require an ONT or fiber jack to hook up to AT&T fiber in your house.

 Another configuration of fiber services